 - keep your arms bent at around 90 degrees, and swing them naturally

 You can take your walks to the next level, and get even more benefits every time you step out by making a few easy tweaks.

 Take shorter steps.
 It isn’t just safer it also adds more steps to every walk.
 A shortened stride forces your muscles to flex more giving you more of a workout and helping to raise your heart rate.
-Try timing yourself for 100 steps and then doing the next 100 in a few less seconds.
+Try timing yourself for 100 steps and then doing the next 100 in fewer seconds.

 Try using a pedometer or fitness tracker to record your steps.
-Your ultimate goal should be at least 10,000 steps every day, but you shouldn’t expect to reach that number right away.
+The ultimate goal for most seniors is between 6,000 and 8,000 steps every day, but you shouldn’t expect to reach that number right away.
 Instead set daily step goals and work towards them.

 For even more tips see 5 weird tricks to turn your next walk into a real workout.